 The former became a problem for me about two years into my ownership of the watch.
 The lenses in my eyes began to ossify (along with my political opinions) and I began to find it hard to see the window date.
 It's now impossible without reading glasses.
 That's not the case for similar watches I've looked at, and it's not a problem with my inexpensive diver.
 The window date on the SARB033 is small, crowded with an unnecessary steel trim and recessed deep into the dial.

-Finally: in possibly another cost-cutting effort, the sapphire lacks an anti-reflective treatment.
-Even my beater watcha Casio MDV-106has a much more limpid look.
+As the photo above ably demonstrates, there's a good deal of glare on this watch.
+In possibly another cost-cutting effort, the sapphire seems to lack an anti-reflective treatment.
+Even my $50 "beater" watcha Casio MDV-106has a crystal with a much more limpid look.

 But, you get what you pay for, and the band and anti-glare "issues" I'm citing are likely purposeful to distinguish the SARB033 from watches like SDGM003 or SARX035, which cost twice as much (or more).
 At $600-$900, I wouldn't have bought either, so I'll live with the glare.

 Size:I find that today's 40mm++ watches remind me of Flavor Flav: self-consciously absurd.
 Men's dress watches were never HUGE like they are today, and I'm a fan of the old ways.
 I've got nearly 20cm wrists — about 7 7/8".
 On me, the 38mm SARB case suits the width of my wrists and lets me wear the watch under the cuffs of my office shirts.
 That 11mm height becomes a problem with some of my dandy French cuffs unfortunately, but as I've been trying to convince my wife, that's why we have slim dress watches.